capete/Pi/README.md

 Raspberry pi daemon with config file and syslog

-Just run make blink to compile
+Just run "make blink" in order to compile the code